kraigb/vs-product-guide/src/pages/DevOps and ALM/extensibility.md

 />
 ## REST APIs

-JSON REST APIs enable customers and the community to develop custom solutions, making it possible to extend and integrate Visual Studio Online and Team Foundation Server into almost any scenario.
-These APIs enable a lightweight way to work with Team Foundation Server from virtually any device, platform, or technology stack, including Windows, Android, iOS, Node.js, and others.
+REST APIs enable customers and the community to develop custom solutions, making it possible to extend and integrate Visual Studio Online and Team Foundation Server into almost any scenario.
+These APIs enable a lightweight way to achieve that integration from virtually any device, platform, or technology stack, including Windows, Android, iOS, Node.js, and others.
 You can create and query work items, queue a build, get recent team room messages, access source code, and accomplish almost any team or code management task.

 ## Service hooks